Samillion/ModernZ/README.md

 - [Box to Wide](https://github.com/Samillion/mpv-boxtowide) - A simple mpv script to change 4:3 aspect-ratio of video files/streams to 16:9 automatically.

-For even more useful scripts, check out the [MPV User Scripts Wiki](https://github.com/mpv-player/mpv/wiki/User-Scripts).
+For even more useful scripts, check out the [mpv User Scripts Wiki](https://github.com/mpv-player/mpv/wiki/User-Scripts).
 It offers a wide range of community-contributed scripts to enhance your mpv experience.

 ## History